igotshotman/OSBuddy-source/README.md

 * gtk3
 * webkitgtk3

-To be able to compile Runescape Client for Linux, you also need the GTK3 development packages.
-On Ubuntu, this is `libgtk-3-dev`, on Fedora it is `gtk3-devel`.
-Debian users need at least Debian Wheezy (testing); the GTK3 development libraries are called `libgtk-3-dev`.
+To be able to compile Runescape Client for Linux, you also need development packages.
+On Arch, you won't need any other packages than the above mentioned.
+For apt-based distributions, such as Ubuntu and Debian (for Debian, you will need at least Wheezy (testing)), you will need these packages:
+* libgtk-3-dev
+* libcurl3-dev
+* libwebkitgtk-3.0-dev

+On rpm-based distributions such as Fedora, you will need these:
+* gtk3-devel
+* libcurl-devel
+* webkitgtk3-devel

 When all dependencies are installed, simply run the following commands to install every component: